Fulfilling the Responsibility to Respect Human Rights

 President Sends a Message on Human Rights Day

-Fully aware of the value created by respecting human rights, the Toyo Tire Group tries to provide a work environment where all employees can continually challenge themselves without worries.
+Fully appreciating the value created by respecting human rights, the Toyo Tire Group strives to offer a work environment where all employees can keep fearlessly challenging themselves.

 - Message from the President